balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ***Unit test vs Integration test***

 <p style="text-align:justify;">
 So the tool added the bean to the application context even though its real implementation was not there.
 And this is by design.
 We should have been more careful.
-If we take a second look at the integration test we will notice:
+Let's notice some facts about our new integration test:
 </p>
 <ul>
 <li>It setups the whole context.</li>